Find The Saint

 Vincent taught at the cathedral in Valencia from 1385-1390.
 He was the confessor to Queen Yolanda of Aragon from 1391 to 1395.
 Vincent was cited for heresy.
 In 1394, the charge was dismissed by De Luna, who became the newly elected successor to the antipope Clement VII.
 De Luna became known as the antipope Benedict XIII.
 Vincent became part of the papal legate to the court of Aragon and the antipope Benedict XIII.
 Vincent was convinced of the legitimacy of the Avignon Popes and was their ardent champion.

 So, in 1394, Vincent took the position of confessor and apostolic penitentiary to antipope Benedict XIII.
 Vincent declined offices and honors, including cardinalate, that antipope Benedict wanted to bestow on him.
 During a French siege of Avignon in 1398, Vincent fell gravely ill and nearly died.
-After he had a vision of Christ, St Dominic, and St Francis of Assisi, Vincent miracously recovered.
+After he had a vision of Christ, Saint Dominic, and Saint Francis of Assisi, Vincent miracously recovered.
 In this vision, Vincent was directed to “go through the world preaching Christ.”

 Worldwide Preacher